WZTZ

-WZTZ (101.1 FM, "The Ball") is a radio station licensed to serve Elba, Alabama, United States.
-The station is owned by Elba Radio Company.
-WZTZ broadcasts a sports format.
+WZTZ (101.1 FM, "Retro FM") is a radio station licensed to serve Elba, Alabama, United States.
+The station is owned by Boll Weevil Communications, LLC and operated by JetStream Media of Alabama, LLC.
+WZTZ broadcasts a classic hits format.

 The station received its original construction permit from the Federal Communications Commission on July 2, 1986.
 The new station was assigned the call letters WZTZ on July 17, 1986.
 WZTZ received its license to cover on November 19, 1987.

-The station had its call letters changed to WVVL on June 1, 2006.
+The station had its call letters changed to WVVL on June 1, 2006 and broadcast as WEEVIL 101 with a Classic Country format.

 On March 8, 2021, WVVL changed its format from classic country to a simulcast of sports-formatted WOOF 560 AM Dothan, branded as "The Ball".

-On August 22, 2022, WVVL changed its call letters to WZTZ.
+On August 22, 2022, WVVL changed its call letters back to the original WZTZ and began a mostly 70s & 80s Classic Hits format, branded as Z101.

+On August 16, 2025 at 2:00 PM local time, under a Local Marketing Agreement with JetStream Media of Alabama, LLC, WZTZ dropped its 70s & 80s format as Z-101 and relaunched as 80s, 90s, 00s Classic Hits, "101.1 Retro FM".
+WZTZ will be sold to JetStream Media upon FCC approval.